-“Should I Buy a full frame camera?”.
-This is an inevitable question for hobbyist and amateur photographers who feel that they need to upgrade from their smartphone or smaller sensor DSLR and mirrorless cameras.
+“Should I Buy a full-frame camera?”.
+This is an inevitable question for hobbyists and amateur photographers who feel that they need to upgrade from their smartphone or smaller sensor DSLR and mirrorless cameras.

 Professionals, by and large, choose to shoot with full frame cameras mainly due to their larger sensors, which in turn lead to better low light performance and higher dynamic ranges.

 Although, considerably more expensive than APS-C and M43 sensor cameras.
 That said, does that mean you’ll be able to take better photos?

 To help you make the decision to upgrade, I’d like to examine the advantages and disadvantages of full-frame camera systems.

 What Is a Full Frame System?